-If you are upgrading to the iPhone 11 or iPhone 11 Pro from an iPhone 8, iPhone 7, or lower, you are going to take a bit of time to get used to the new gesture system.
-Coupled with the new navigation system, Apple has also changed the way how one closes apps on the iPhone 11 and iPhone 11 Pro from the app switcher.
+If you are upgrading to the iPhone 11 or iPhone 11 Pro from an iPhone 8, iPhone 7, or lower, you are going to take a bit of time to get used to the new gesture system due to the lack of the Home button.
+Coupled with the new navigation system, Apple has also changed the way you can close or kill apps on the iPhone 11 and iPhone 11 Pro from the app switcher.

-Before I tell you how to close apps on your new iPhone though, I will try and answer the more important question — Should you close apps by swiping them away from the app switcher?
+Before I tell you how to force quit apps on your new iPhone though, I will try and answer the more important question — Should you force close apps by swiping them away from the app switcher?
 In many ways, by doing so, you are force closing or killing an app forcefully.

 Many Apple executives have said multiple times that closing apps on an iPhone has no impact performance or battery life in any way.
 In fact, closing frequently apps will actually have a negative impact on performance and battery life since the device will have to keep launching it again and again.
 However, all this has not really stopped and likely will not stop iPhone users from closing apps from the app switcher.

-How to Close Apps on iPhone 11 and iPhone 11 Pro in iOS 13
+How to Kill, Quit or Force Close Apps on iPhone 11 and iPhone 11 Pro

 Step 1: Swipe Up and Hold